yugabyte/platform-go-client/docs/KeyspaceTablesList.md

 ### NewKeyspaceTablesList

-`func NewKeyspaceTablesList(allTables bool, backupSizeInBytes int64, defaultLocation string, keyspace string, perRegionLocations []RegionLocations, tableUUIDList []string, tablesList []string, ) *KeyspaceTablesList`
+`func NewKeyspaceTablesList(backupSizeInBytes int64, defaultLocation string, keyspace string, perRegionLocations []RegionLocations, tableUUIDList []string, tablesList []string, ) *KeyspaceTablesList`

 NewKeyspaceTablesList instantiates a new KeyspaceTablesList object This constructor will assign default values to properties that have it defined,